vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 </script>
 ```

-Still no scoped slots, so let's add one.
+Still no scoped slots...so let's add one.

 ### 3. Expose `google` and `map` properties to the parent component by adding a scoped slot.

 Finally, we can add a scoped slot that will do the job and allow us to access the child component props in the parent component.
-We do that by adding the `<slot>` tag in the child component and passing the props that we want to expose (using `v-bind` directive or `:propName` shorthand).
+We do that by adding the `<slot>` tag in the child component and passing the props that we want to expose (using the `v-bind` directive, or its `:propName` shorthand).
 It does not differ from passing the props down to the child component, but doing it in the `<slot>` tag will reverse the direction of data flow.

 `GoogleMapLoader.vue`